ministryofjustice/security-guidance/docs/email-authentication-guide.md

 ## Contact details

--   Contact Cyber Assistance Team for advice on email security: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk)
+-   Contact Cyber Assistance Team for advice on email security: [CyberConsultancy@digital.justice.gov.uk](mailto:CyberConsultancy@digital.justice.gov.uk).

--   For any further questions relating to security, please contact: [security@justice.gov.uk](mailto:security@justice.gov.uk)
+-   For any further questions relating to security, please contact: [security@justice.gov.uk](mailto:security@justice.gov.uk).

--   For DNS changes and associated advice, please contact: the Platforms and Architecture team at [domains@digital.justice.gov.uk](mailto:domains@digital.justice.gov.uk)
+-   For DNS changes and associated advice, please contact: the Platforms and Architecture team at [domains@digital.justice.gov.uk](mailto:domains@digital.justice.gov.uk).

+## Feedback

+> If you have any questions or comments about this guidance, such as suggestions for improvements, please contact: [itpolicycontent@digital.justice.gov.uk](mailto:itpolicycontent@digital.justice.gov.uk).